azimafroozeh/WDPS/README.md

 # WDPS - Knowledge Aquisition

 This repository contains the Lab Assignment of the 2018-2019 edition of the Vrije Universiteit Amsterdam, Computer Science Master Degree, Web Data Processing System course.

 You can find the old project in the archived Bitbucket [repository](https://bitbucket.org/AzimAfroozeh/vuwebdata/).
 Due to the high storage space required by the environment and configuration files, we decided to create a new repository with a simplified and smaller version of the project.

+An overall summary of the project is given below.
+For a more detailed content, check the project report in the file ```report.pdf```

 ## Application Usage